 Colltrans will continue to operate on the Sunday schedule until further notice.
 The Blue Mountain Link will operate on its normal schedule.
 Please note there is no Colltrans Service on any statutory holidays during the COVID-19 pandemic.

-Effective August 6, 2019 the Wasaga Beach Link was assumed by the County of Simcoe.
-For more details and information on schedules and fares, please go to the Simcoe County LINX website.
+For information on Wasaga Beach Link schedules and fares, please go to the Simcoe County LINX website.

 Fares as of Monday May 5, 2014.